 Once assets have been identified, enumerate threats and quantify risks.
 Security is always a balancing act, weighing risk against cost.
 After this foundation has been established, you can begin to consider WLAN implementation alternatives.

 Before you plot out access point deployment, conduct a site survey using a WLAN discovery tool such as NetStumbler.
 What you learn might surprise you.
 According to a recent Gartner report, at least one in five companies find APs deployed without IT department permission.
 Commodity pricing, retail distribution and setup wizards have made it trivial for employees to install rogue APs, which can expose corporate assets to outsiders and interfere with WLAN performance.
 Find and eliminate rogue APs from the start--or safely incorporate them into your wireless network design.

 Site surveys also turn up unauthorized workstations.
-Create an inventory of laptops and PDAs with wireless adapters, documenting user, MAC address and operating system.
+Create an inventory of laptops and mobile devices with wireless adapters, documenting user, MAC address and operating system.
 This will be used to implement WLAN access controls.
 And you'll find an up-to-date list is essential when WLAN adapters are lost or stolen.

 You may find nearby APs and stations that don't belong to you.
 Survey public areas (parking lots, hallways, lobbies) just beyond the physical boundaries of your facility, including upstairs and downstairs.
 Neighboring MAC addresses should be recorded, along with network name (SSID) and channel.
 This list will be used to avoid cross-channel interference and eliminate false-positive intrusion alerts.